am-523/Auth.GG/README.md

 If you use part of my code there is no problem just mention me :).

 # Instructions

--Download
+|Download
--Rename the folder to Auth.GG -![imagen_2021-06-02_234336](https://user-images.githubusercontent.com/65697997/120583505-5c247480-c3fc-11eb-9cf4-a1c98d711c60.png)
+|Rename the folder to Auth.GG
+-![imagen_2021-06-02_234336](https://user-images.githubusercontent.com/65697997/120583505-5c247480-c3fc-11eb-9cf4-a1c98d711c60.png)
--Now open the project
+|Now open the project

 # Images